Director’s Remuneration Strategy

 As part of many tax efficient remuneration strategies, director’s salaries are generally aligned with either the national insurance primary threshold or the personal allowance.

-A key national insurance change announced in the autumn budget will see the employers secondary threshold being reduced from £9,100 to £5,000.
+A key national insurance change announced in the autumn 2024 budget saw the employers secondary threshold, which triggers employers national insurance becoming payable, being reduced from £9,100 to £5,000.
+Furthermore, the income tax personal allowance has been frozen at £12,570 since April 2021.
+This freeze was extended to April 2031 in the 2025 budget.

 If you’re the only director in your company, you have several options to consider, all of which would result in no income tax liability: